 It is a stunning piece of architecture and possibly the most incredible castle to behold in all of Japan.

-Located right between Kyoto and Tokyo, the central city of Nagoya is an often overlooked day trip destination from Kyoto.
+Located right between Kyoto and Tokyo, the Pacific port city of Nagoya is an often overlooked day trip destination from Kyoto.

 Slightly more modern than the historic ancient capital, Nagoya offers visitors a wealth of entertainment options.